Runtime Guide

 image: pytorch/pytorch:2.7.1-cuda12.8-cudnn9-runtime

-In Kubeflow, a ClusterTrainingRuntime defines a reusable template for distributed training, specifying node count, processes, and scheduling policies.
-A TrainJob references this runtime via the runtimeRef field, linking to its apiGroup, kind and name.
-This enables the TrainJob to use the runtimeās configuration for consistent and modular training setups.
+In the runtime specification, platform administrators define a reusable template with the appropriate configuration for distributed training.
+A TrainJob references this runtime via the RuntimeRef API, which links to its APIGroup, Kind and Name.
+This allows the TrainJob to adopt the runtime’s configuration, enabling consistent and modular training setups.

 apiVersion: trainer.kubeflow.org/v1alpha1